-(Revised 04/2016)
+(Revised 10/2020)

-As used in this chapter the term “income” refers to revenue, reimbursements, or abatements.
-Instructions in this chapter apply to all such income of all funds unless other accounting treatment is provided for by law or special instructions issued by the Department of Finance(Finance), Fiscal Systems and Consulting Unit (FSCU).
+As used in this chapter, the term “income” refers to revenue, reimbursements, or abatements, and receipts not otherwise classified.
+Instructions in this chapter apply to income of all funds unless another accounting treatment is provided for by law or special instructions issued by the Department of Finance, Fiscal Systems and Consulting Unit (FSCU).